Godofcoffe/BT-wordlist/README.md

 # BT-wordlist
-Um programa para criar wordlist para força bruta.
+Um programinha para criar wordlist para força bruta.